This post contains affiliate links and links to other posts.

 Every cat has a different personality.
 I knew one cat who left her kittens when they were almost as large as she was, and she still visited regularly.
 She was a very nurturing and motherly cat.
 Just like she was more nurturing than the average cat, some cats are less nurturing.
 A mother cat who’s not loving toward her kittens will reject and abandon them.
 It’s unusual, of course.

 The mother isn’t far

 Sometimes the mother searches for food and leaves the kittens alone, so it seems as if the kittens are abandoned, but they’re not.
 If you wait a long time, and the mother isn’t back yet, perhaps that isn’t the case.
 Do mother cats leave their kittens alone?
 Sometimes they don’t have a choice, if they don’t want to starve to death.

 At what age do cats abandon their kittens?

-Mother cats usually abandon their kittens when they’re old enough to fend for themselves, otherwise, they’ll have dozens of cats following them around and taking their food and their energy, so they really don’t have a choice.
+When do mother cats leave their kittens in the wild?
+Or in the urban jungle?
+Mother cats usually abandon their kittens when they’re old enough to fend for themselves, around 4 weeks old. otherwise, they’ll have dozens of cats following them around and taking their food and their energy, so they really don’t have a choice.
 They get pregnant twice a year or so and have four kittens in a litter each time on average.
 That’s eight kittens a year.
 And in a few years… do the math.
 That’s really too much for anyone.